oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Example 2 - Structured SD-JWT
 This non-normative example is based on the same claim values as Example 1, but this time the issuer decided to create a structured object for the hashes.
-This allows for the release of individual members of the address claim separately.
+This allows for the disclosure of individual members of the address claim separately.

 {#example-simple_structured-sd_jwt_payload}
 ```json